-If an Employee wishes to return to work early or change the previously notified date of return - she must give at least 8 weeks' notice of this alternative date.
+If an employee wishes to return to work early or change the previously notified date of return - they must give at least 21 days notice of this alternative date.

-Should an Employee fail to give the required notice the Headteacher/Principal / line manager may postpone the date of return until the required notice has been served.
+Should an employee fail to give the required notice the Headteacher/Principal / line manager may postpone the date of return until the required notice has been served.
 However, the notice period cannot extend the period of leave beyond the original maximum duration of the maternity leave.

-An Employee may return to work during a school closure period - subject to giving the required notice.
+An employee may return to work during a school closure period - subject to giving the required notice.